-Technology for Students with Special Needs (Revision 2)
+Technology for Students with Diverse Learning Needs (Revision 5)

 Area of Study: Applied Studies

 Prerequisite: EDPY 351

 Precluded Course: EDPY 476 is a cross-listed course—a course available in two different disciplines—with PSYC 476.